Drarig29/typedoc-plugin-extras/README.md

 A plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that adds extras to the generated documentation (favicon and date/time of generation).

-* It can find the `<head>` of the document and appends a favicon to it.
+* It can find the `<head>` of the document and append a favicon to it.
-* It can also add date and/or time of generation after "Generated using TypeDoc".
+* It can also add date/time of generation after "Generated using TypeDoc" in the footer (see Example).

-**No date/time will be added if `--hideGenerator` is set.**
+**No date/time will be added if `--hideGenerator` is set (because the footer wouldn't exist).**

+Feel free to ask for another extras or to make a PR 😉

 [![npm](https://img.shields.io/npm/v/typedoc-plugin-extras.svg)](https://www.npmjs.com/package/typedoc-plugin-extras)